jonlpersson/ed-latimore/site/_posts/2022-03-09-why-did-i-box.md

 Fighting is one of the few athletic avenues that is not closed to people who aren’t enrolled in a university.

 There are only two hard age limits in the sport: to compete in amateur boxing, you must be at least 10 years old.
-There is technically no age maximum, but any amateur fighter older than 35 will have the choice to compete in the Master's division (35 years and older) and will be forced to compete there once he’s 41.
+There is technically no age maximum, but any amateur fighter older than 35 will have the choice to compete in the Master’s division (35 years and older) and will be forced to compete there once he’s 41.
 As a professional, there are no such limits.

 You[can start fighting](/how-to-get-into-boxing/) when most people are ending their athletic careers.
 Many notable names in the sport have had successful careers after not even stepping in the ring for the first time until after their 18th birthday.